wpmudev/coursepress/README.md

 * Change plugin name in ./coursepress.php
 * Remove WPMUDev Dashboard notifications and require statements
 * Change return value of is_pro() to false in ./includes/classes/class.coursepress-capabilities.php

+### Other

+#### Installing NPM and Grunt

+The easiest way to get `npm` is to install Node.js from: <http://nodejs.org/>

+Once Node.js is installed you can check that you have `npm` and update it to the latest version.

+    npm -v
+	npm install -g npm

+Next step is to install grunt-cli via npm:

+    npm install -g grunt-cli

+#### Specifying i18 tools location

+If `makepot` is not available in your system path you can set your i18 tools path in a private config.json file (excluded by .gitignore).
+Create config.json and add the following to it:

+	{
+	    "i18nToolsPath": "/path/to/i18n-tools/"
+	}